awsdocs/amazon-kendra-developer-guide/doc_source/gs-java.md

 # Getting started \(AWS SDK for Java\)<a name="gs-java"></a>

-The following program is an example of using Amazon Kendra in a Python program\.
+The following program is an example of using Amazon Kendra in a Java program\.
 The program performs the following actions:

 1. Creates a new index using the [CreateIndex](API_CreateIndex.md) operation\.